- Is usually not holistic

 Along with high grades and SAT scores, a resume full of strong extracurricular activities is considered a necessity for any student applying to top colleges.
 Students are pressured to volunteer at their local animal shelter, try out for a sports team, serve as secretary of a club, and more in hopes of demonstrating those elusive “leadership qualities” that colleges claim to seek in applicants.

-Depends on the School
+Extracurricular Activities: Depends on the School

 More than any other factor, the extent to which your extracurricular activities will affect your application depends on the school to which you’re applying.
-Differences in admissions requirements, class sizes, and student populations all can cause admissions committees to place a varying amount of emphasis on extracurriculars.
+Differences in admissions requirements, class sizes, and student populations all can cause admissions committees to place a varying amount of emphasis on ECs.

 Generally, at large public universities, extracurricular activities will not have a particularly significant impact on your application.
 This is because these schools — especially state flagship schools — receive tens of thousands of applicants each year, but have limited resources available to evaluate them.